paulmomtaz/WWW3RL/README.md

  - TUMnightrider
  - TUMwhite

+There are also two colors defined for the backgrounds of the Education and Stats section.
+Please change them at the top if necessary.

 ### Content Ordering
 The [index.hmtl](./themes/hugo-elate-theme/layouts/index.html) determines the form of the page, here you can reorder the individual parts.